Warm Up With Purpose

 Using this template you can begin to tweak the warm-up to suit your own strengths and weaknesses.

-As your movement skills increase, you can shorten the amount of time it takes to work at a high level.
+As your movement skills increase, you can shorten the time it takes to work at a high level.
 Shane routinely walks into the gym, does a few warm-up sets and gets right into his workout.
-This is because his body works well and his technique is quite solid.
-It wasn’t always this way though.
-In his earlier stages he spent a lot of time warming up and practicing his form before his lifts.
+This is because his body works well, and his technique is quite solid.
+It wasn’t always this way, though.
+In his earlier stages, he spent a lot of time warming up, doing postural drills, and practicing his form before his lifts.

-A good warm-up should diversify your capabilities as a lifter and mover over time.
-For example, let’s say that when you start training you have minimal core stability and have a really arched back and hyperextended knees.
-This will make exercises like the hip thrust, that involve hip extension, difficult to do and you’ll be less likely to activate the glutes and hamstrings.
-If you warm up properly, after some time, you should be able to unlock the ability to do a hip thrust with the right muscles and therefore expand their potential to gain muscle.
+A good warm-up should diversify your capabilities as a female lifter over time.
+For example, let’s say that when you start training you have minimal core stability and have an arched back and hyperextended knees.
+This will make exercises like the hip thrust, that involves hip extension, difficult to do, and you’ll be less likely to activate the glutes and hamstrings.
+If you warm up properly, after some time, you should be able to unlock the ability to do a hip thrust with the right muscles and expand their potential to gain muscle.

 Marco Walker-Ng is the co-founder and strength coach of Outlift, Bony to Beastly, and Bony to Bombshell.
 He's also a certified trainer (PTS) and nutrition coach (PN) with a Bachelor's degree in Health Sciences (BHSc) from the University of Ottawa.
 His specialty is helping people build muscle to improve their strength and performance, with clients including college, professional, and Olympic athletes.